bryjcannon/Qontextualize/README.md

 # Qontextualize - Scientific Claim Analysis for YouTube

 Qontextualize is a Chrome extension that helps users critically evaluate scientific claims made in YouTube videos.
-By leveraging advanced AI technology, Qontext analyzes video transcripts to identify, verify, and provide context for scientific claims in real-time.
+By leveraging AI technology, Qontextualize analyzes video transcripts to identify, verify, and provide context for scientific claims in real-time.

 ## 🎯 Purpose